albayerga/G_102_6/Readme.md

 1. **Data Folder**:
    - Ensure all tweet data is stored in the `data/` folder, with appropriate file names matching the notebook paths.
-   - The data should be in a structured format like CSV or JSON.
+   - The data should be in a structured format like CSV or JSON (or GZ if the data file is compressed).

 2. **Notebook Execution**:
    - Open the `part1.ipynb` notebook.